RumblingLump/anxiety/scenes/act1.md

 Game.FORCE_TEXT_DURATION = 2000;
 ```

-b: ♫ with sweaty ^dick^ and balls!-
+b: ♫ with sweaty ^dick^ and balls!-§

 (...1000)